moding-il/bizdoc.core/README.md

 }
 ```

 In addition to roles, a rule may be assigned an _Expression_, which has to evaluates to true.
-See _rules_ above on how to endorse new rules.
+See _rules_ above on how to endorse a new rule.

 ### Store custom user settings